Minor Middle Comedy poets

 The following people were all minor authors of Greek Middle Comedy.
 None of their works have survived intact, but later writers of Late Antiquity provide the titles of some of their plays as well as brief quotations.

-D

 Diocles

 The following six titles, along with associated fragments, are all that survives of Diocles' (Διοκλῆς) work.
 The Suda states that some accounts claimed that Diocles invented a means of playing music by striking saucers and pottery vessels with a wooden stick.